 If you choose options 3 or 4, you are ready to bake once your starter has thawed.
 Some people like to let it thaw overnight to give the starter a chance to fully wake up and get active again, but it rarely does without a good feeding so don’t expect to see loads of bubbles, if at all.
 Once your starter is thawed, give it a good stir, and you’re off.

 If you choose option 2, here’s the play-by-play of what I do:

-Once it’s thawed or thawed enough to pour into the bowl, in it goes.
+Once it’s thawed or thawed enough to pour into the bowl, in it goes (use 1 cup of frozen starter only).
 Give it a good stir.
 It’ll look like runny pancake batter with little to no bubbles.
 The smell shouldn’t be sharp, like acetone or nail polish remover, but yeasty (the smell may be faint).
 If your starter looks discolored or has an unfamiliar smell, discard it and make a new starter from scratch.

 Add 1 cup sugar, 1 cup milk and 1 cup flour.

 Give it another good stir until all ingredients are incorporated (note: it’s okay if it’s a little lumpy).
 I used natural cane sugar here, so its brown instead of white.